-- Cheating, plagiarism, fabrication or other forms of academic dishonesty - Falsifying, or altering documents; misusing documents, funds, or school property - Disruptive actions, including: - Use of cell phones or other electronic devices for voice or text communication in the classroom, unless permitted by the instructor - Use of any device to make an audio, video, or photographic record of any person while in class, on campus, at off-campus sponsored activities or events, and housing without that person's prior permission - · Failure to comply with school policies or directives from faculty or staff - Any action that interferes with the learning environment or the rights of others
+- Cheating, plagiarism, fabrication or other forms of academic dishonesty - Use of generative AI without permission: Students shall not use any public or private generative artificial intelligence (AI) services such as, but not limited to, ChatGPT, Microsoft Copilot, Grok or Google Bard without written permission from their instructor specifying exactly how the AI is sanctioned for use in that specific assignment or activity.
+For example: A student may not use AI for activities and assignments including but not limited to homework assignments, essays, reports, presentations (such as PowerPoint, Excel, etc.), quizzes, and exams. - · Falsifying, or altering documents; misusing documents, funds, or school property - Disruptive actions, including: - Use of cell phones or other electronic devices for voice or text communication in the classroom, unless permitted by the instructor - Use of any device to make an audio, video, or photographic record of any person while in class, on campus, at off-campus sponsored activities or events, and housing without that person's prior permission - Failure to comply with school policies or directives from faculty or staff - Any action that interferes with the learning environment or the rights of others